xanderread/alexread.github.io/_pages/about.md

   - /projects/
 ---

 Hi 👋, I'm Alex, a passionate software developer interested in machine learning, cybersecurity, web development, and all things tech.
-I recently graduated from [Durham University](https://www.durham.ac.uk/) with a First-Class Honours BSc in Computer Science, achieving one of the highest marks in my cohort.

-Over the past two years, alongside my studies, I have been working for [Revector](http://revector.com/), on the Raven Project, developing IMSI catchers and WiFi intelligence solutions for search and rescue and counterterrorism operations.
-Additionally, I have undertaken several freelance web development projects and interned multiple times within HMG, focusing on cybersecurity work.
+I currently work [Starling Bank](https://www.starlingbank.com/) but I used to work for [Revector](http://revector.com/), on the Raven Project, developing IMSI catchers and WiFi intelligence solutions for search and rescue and counterterrorism operations.

 I have participated and won funding in several hackathon and startup competitions: